beattyml1/dot-api/README.md

 # dot-api: An ultra readible API Client Library

 So readible you won't need to wrap it.
 Dependency free.
 Wrap's whatever handling you already have.
+Use with either fetch, axios, or whatever custom setup you have.
+Any thing that exposes get, post, etc functions and returns a promise should work

 ```sh
 npm install --save dot-api